Film Performances

 Produced by Joseph Janni

-Starring Alan Bates (pictured), June Ritchie, Thora Hird, James Bolam
+Starring Alan Bates, June Ritchie, Thora Hird, James Bolam

 A story of young love in a dreary Northern town.
 Draughtsman Vic (Bates) and Ingrid, a colleague from the factory floor (Ritchie) fall in love but have to marry when she becomes pregnant.

-Leonard played Whymper, who worked with Vic in the draughtsman's office.
-Leonard featured in just one scene.
+who worked with Vic in the draughtsman's office.

 Links: